The reason you want to categorize all of your transactions is so you can see where your money go, and where they come from, broken down by category.

 In GreenBooks, the breakdown chart gives you such an overview.

-Here is how breakdown looks on the Mac.
+Here is what breakdown looks like.

-They both work the same way.
 You can tab between Expense and Income to see expense and income breakdown.

 A category will appear only in either Expense or Income.
 What determines if a category appears as Expense or Income is the sum of transactions in that category.
 If the amount is negative or zero, it appears under Expense.